Rhombicuboctahedron: Construction

 A rhombicuboctahedron may also be known as an expanded octahedron or expanded cube.
 This is because the rhombicuboctahedron may also be constructed by separating and pushing away the faces of a cube or a regular octahedron from their centroid (in blue or red, respectively, in the animation), and filling between them with the squares and equilateral triangles.
 This construction process is known as expansion.
 By using all of these methods above, the rhombicuboctahedron has 8 equilateral triangles and 18 squares as its faces.
 Relatedly, the rhombicuboctahedron may also be constructed by cutting all edges and vertices of either cube or a regular octahedron, a process known as cantellation.

 Cartesian coordinates of a rhombicuboctahedron with an edge length 2 are the permutations of $\left(\pm \left(1 + \sqrt{2}\right), \pm 1, \pm 1 \right)$.

 Properties

 Measurement and metric properties

-The surface area of a rhombicuboctahedron $A$ can be determined by adding the area of all faces: 8 equilateral triangles and 18 squares.
-The volume of a rhombicuboctahedron $V$ can be determined by slicing it into two square cupolas and one octagonal prism.
-Given that the edge length $a$, its surface area and volume is:
+To find the surface area of a rhombicuboctahedron, one can calculate the total area of all polygonal faces, namely 8 equilateral triangles and 18 squares.
+Its volume can be determined by slicing it into two square cupolas and one octagonal prism and then adding their volume.
+Let $a$ be the edge length of a rhombicuboctahedron, then the formulation for its surface area $A$ and volume $V$ are: